 If you have completed a higher education degree in Finland, or you have accepted an offer to study at a university or a university of applied sciences as a result of a joint application process from spring 2014 or later, you no longer qualify as a first-time applicant.

-All changes to the application form must be communicated to the appropriate Admissions Office in writing, for instance, by e-mail.
-The submission of certificates to the Admissions Office or for supplementing the entrance exam is not considered a change in an applicant’s application.
-Otherwise, changes must be specific and unambiguous.
+All changes that you are unable to make yourself must be communicated to the appropriate Admissions Services in writing, for instance, by e-mail.
+The submission of certificates to the Admissions Services is not considered a change in an applicant’s application.
+Amendment request must be specific and unambiguous.

-If you are accepted to a programme of your choice in joint application, Studyinfo will send you a notification that includes instructions for confirming that you accept or reject the offer.
+If you are accepted to a programme of your choice in the joint application, Studyinfo will send you a notification that includes instructions for confirming that you accept or reject the offer.
 To accept/reject the offer, click on the link in the message and follow the instructions.

 For additional instructions, see the Studyinfo portal.
-The official Diak website also has an information page for new students.

 You have the right to pursue more than one degree, but the offers to study for these degrees need to be accepted in different semesters.
 The one study place per term provision does not apply to transfers to new institutions.
 Read more on the Studyinfo portal.